Mohr3z/Mohr3z/README.md

 <div align="center">

-## Hi there! 👋🏼
+## Hi there!

-I'm a backend developer and Python developer, focused on creating efficient and scalable web applications and Python apps.
-I'm currently learning Django to enhance my backend skills and have a strong interest in networking security.
-I enjoy learning and taking on new challenges with the aim of addressing real-world problems.

-let's build something awesome together!
+I'm a software developer with a focus on building efficient and scalable applications.
+I have a strong interest in network security and enjoy tackling new challenges to solve real-world problems. let's build something awesome together!

 ## My Socials